odddollar/Bitrate-finder/README.md

 - Listing bitrate of all files in a given directory
 - Setting optional maximum and minimum bitrate filters
-- Ability to exclude files with a bitrate of 0Kb/s (``ffprobe`` returns 0Kb/s for non-video/audio files)
+- Ability to exclude files with a bitrate of 0Kb/s
+    - ``ffprobe`` returns 0Kb/s when it can't determine a file's bitrate
 - Progress tracking to view completion percentage
 - Ability to export results to a CSV file
 - Ability to whitelist files by extension in output